University of Oklahoma: Athletics

 The wrestling program is the fourth most decorated in college wrestling, having won seven national championships.
 (Note: In 1936, 1951, 1952, 1957, 1960, 1963 and 1974.)
 The men's gymnastics team has won twelve national championships, the most out of all sports at the University of Oklahoma.
 (Note: In 1977, 1978, 1991, 2002, 2003, 2005, 2006, 2008, 2015, 2016, 2017, and 2018.)
 In addition, Oklahoma has produced five Nissen Emery Award winners, more than any other school and the only school with back-to-back honorees.
-The women's gymnastics team was crowned co-national champions with the University of Florida in 2014 and won back-to-back national championships in 2016 and 2017.
+The women's gymnastics team was crowned co-national champions with the University of Florida in 2014 and won back-to-back national championships in 2016 and 2017 also in 2025 and 2026.
 The softball team has won eight national championships, the first in 2000 another in 2013, back to back titles in 2016 and 2017, and four consecutive titles in 2021, 2022, 2023, and 2024.
-The baseball team won a national championship in 1951 and 1994.
+The baseball team has won national championships in 1951, 1994, and 2026.
 On May 10, 2007, the university announced the addition of women's rowing to the intercollegiate athletics program.
 A rowing facility will be built on the Oklahoma River near downtown Oklahoma City.
 This is the first sport added since women's soccer was added in 1996.

-The University of Oklahoma has had a long and bitter rivalry with the University of Texas known as the Red River Shootout, Red River Rivalry, or OU–Texas, with Texas having the better overall record at 59–43–5.
+The University of Oklahoma has had a long and bitter rivalry with the University of Texas known as the Red River Shootout, Red River Rivalry, or OU–Texas, with Texas having the better overall football record at 59–43–5.
 This rivalry is often thought of as a contest of state pride along with school pride.
 OU also has a long-standing rivalry with Oklahoma State University.
 Known as the Bedlam Series, it encompasses all the athletic contests between the two universities with the winner receiving the Bedlam Bell.
 Another major historic rival is the University of Nebraska, which was part of the Big 8 Conference with Oklahoma and later joined with Oklahoma and other schools in the formation of the Big 12 Conference.
-The Sooners made football history December 6, 2008, when they scored sixty or more points in five consecutive games.
+The Sooners made football history on December 6, 2008, when they scored sixty or more points in five consecutive games.
 This achievement occurred during their victory over the University of Missouri for the Big 12 Championship.

 On June 30, 2021, the University of Oklahoma Board of Regents unanimously accepted an invitation to join the Southeastern Conference (SEC) along with the University of Texas beginning on July 1, 2024.